 How to Plan a Trip to Transylvania Romania

 If you’re still deciding where to travel in Europe, find out why you should visit Romania.
-Otherwise, pack your bags and let’s journey into Romania’s Transylvanian countryside.
+Otherwise, pack your bags and let’s discover all the things to do in Transylvania!

 Sinaia and Peles Castle

 It’s a quick and easy train ride from Bucharest and one of the most famous places in Romania because of the fairy tale Peles Castle.
 King Carol I fell in love with the natural beauty surrounding the tiny village of Sinaia and its historic monastery.

 He had Peles Castle built as a summer residence for him and his family.
 The result is an elegant castle with the coziness of a family home.